Hudur: History

 During the Islamist insurgency of the 2000s, the city was seized by Al-Shabaab.
 In March 2014, Ethiopian AMISOM and Somali troops re-captured the town from the militants.
 The offensive was part of an intensified military operation by the allied forces against Al-Shabaab.

 According to former Prime Minister Abdiweli Sheikh Ahmed, the government subsequently launched stabilization efforts in the newly liberated areas, which also included Wajid, Rabdhure and Burdhubo.
 The Ministry of Defence was providing ongoing reassurance and security to the local residents, and supplying logistical and security support to deliver relief assistance.
-Additionally, the Ministry of Interior was prepared to support and put into place programs to assist local administration and security.
+Additionally, the Ministry of Interior was prepared to support and put in place programs to assist local administration and security.
 A Deputy Minister and several religious scholars were also dispatched to all four towns to coordinate and supervise the federal government's stabilization initiatives.

 Demographics

 As of 2000, Hudur had a population of around 12,500 inhabitants.
 The broader Hudur District has a total population of 93,049 residents.

-Ligse sub-clan Muuse Celi of sub-clan Celi Arap the sub-clan Arap Hadamo and Luwaay are both sub-clans of the Mirifle branch, which is part of the larger Rahanweyn family.
+Ligse sub-clan Muuse celi of sub-clan Celi Arap the sub-clan Arap and Luwaay are both sub-clans of the Mirifle branch, which is part of the larger Rahanweyn family.
 The main language spoken in the town is the Cushitic Maay language.

 Hudur is 90km away from each of the four districts and the capital Hudur is in the center.